Learning Multiple Tasks with Multilinear Relationship Networks: Experiments

-We go deeper into DRN by reporting the results of the two DRN variants: DRN$_8$ and DRN$_\textrm{bi}$, all significantly outperform the comparison methods but generally underperform DRN, which verify our motivation that jointly learning transferable features and adaptive task relationships can bridge multiple tasks more effectively. \textbf{(1)} The disadvantage of DRN$_8$ is that it does not learn the task relationship in the lower layers $fc7'$, which are not safely transferable and may result in negative transfer \cite{cite:NIPS14CNN}. \textbf{(2)} The shortcoming of DRN$_\textrm{bi}$ is that it does not learn the task relationship based on multiple classes, hence the learned class-wise task relationship may be inaccurate when labeled data is very limited, however, its performance will catch up with DRN when the class-wise training data grows large.
-The proposed DRN model addresses all these issues and yields the highest performance.
+We go deeper into MRN by reporting the results of the two MRN variants: MRN$_8$ and MRN$_t$, all significantly outperform the comparison methods but generally underperform MRN (full), which verify our motivation that jointly learning transferable features and multilinear task relationships can bridge multiple tasks more effectively. \textbf{(1)} The disadvantage of MRN$_8$ is that it does not learn the task relationship in the lower layers $fc7$, which are not safely transferable and may result in negative transfer \cite{cite:NIPS14CNN}. \textbf{(2)} The shortcoming of MRN$_t$ is that it does not learn the multilinear relationship of features, classes and tasks, hence the learned relationships may only capture the task covariance without capturing the feature covariance and class covariance, which may lose some intrinsic relations.